hacksparrow/node-easyimage/README.md

 command.

 Every command must have a `src` parameter.
 If you do not specify a `dst`, then a random file will be created.
 Be sure to clean up randomly created files by either moving them to permanent storage, or deleting them.
-Some command have other required options.
+Some commands have other required options.

-The examples below only specify the required arguments.
+The examples below only specify some of the available arguments.
 See the [Docs](https://mrkmg.github.io/node-easyimage/index.html) for all available options for each command.

 ### Convert